These are the books I have found most useful in researching Simon and his world.

 Yes, I know I said that all tales are true, but in researching a story like The Acts, one is bound to come across materials that would stretch the credulity of even a true believer like Simon.
 Here are some of the oddest:

 (1920) Some kind of esoteric alternate translation of the Epistles of St. Paul, reinterpreting early Christianity as basically a Hebraized Greek mystery cult.
+I don’t get it myself, but if you’re into that kind of thing, I’ll be offering the 1920 first (and possibly only!) edition as a perk in Simon’s Indiegogo campaign.
+Enter your email at right to be notified when the campaign opens.

 (1907) A detailed description of the Lost Years of Jesus, including his travels to Greece, Persia, India and Tibet; what he learned there, and what he taught the holy men of those lands.
 Interesting, but Simon’s description of those years is rather different, and I must trust him.
 Perhaps the author was thinking of Simon’s father Adonis, who may or may not have travelled to those distant lands in Caesar’s service.
+Also offered as a perk (from the rare 17th edition of 1947 no less!); sign up at right.

 (1982) A wonderful fraud, based on forged documents cooked up by rogue French historians in the 1950s, and worthy of the Magus himself.
 You know the spiel: Jesus married Mary Magdalene and founded the French Merovingian dynasty, and the Holy Grail is his DNA.
 The subject of too many books and movies in recent years, plus Simon has a Grail tale that beats any in that book.